NativeScript/nativescript-cli/README.md

 2. Checkout the master branch and merge the develop branch.
 3. Update the [Changelog](CHANGELOG.md).
 4. Run `gulp bump --type <type>` replacing `<type>` with major, minor, patch, or prerelease.
 See [Flags](#Flags) above.
+5. Run `gulp`.
+6. Run `gulp tag`.
-5. Make sure all changes are committed on the master branch and push.
+7. Make sure all changes are committed on the master branch and push.
-6. Checkout the develop branch and merge the master branch.
+8. Checkout the develop branch and merge the master branch.

 ### Version Management
 Updating the sdk version should follow [Semantic Version 2.0.0](http://semver.org/):